mdakram2002/Data-Scientist/README.md

 - Contribute to open-source Data Science projects.
 - Secure a Data Science role in a leading tech company.

+---

 ## 06 - About Me

 Hi!
 I'm Md Akram, and this repository chronicles my journey into the world of Data Science.
 Here, I'll be sharing projects, insights, and resources as I learn and grow in this field.

----

 Feel free to explore the repository, and don't hesitate to reach out if you have any questions or suggestions!
+Connect with me.

 Happy Learning! 😊

-## - Contact me:
+## 07 - Contact me:
 - Name: Md Akram
 - Email: mdakram12022002@gmail.com
 - LinkedIn: https://www.linkedin.com/in/mdakram2002